pycom/pycom-micropython-sigfox/loragw_tx_test/readme.md

 Use the -x option to specify how many packets should be sent.

-Use the -i option to invert the Lora modulation polarity.
+Use the -i option to invert the LoRa modulation polarity.

 The packets are 20 bytes long, and protected by the smallest supported ECC.

 The payload content is:
 [T][E][S][T][packet counter MSB][packet counter LSB] followed by ASCII padding.
-All Lora data is whitened, so the padding has no influence whatsoever on the packet error rate.
+All LoRa data is whitened, so the padding has no influence whatsoever on the packet error rate.

 4. License